chupacabreh/jekyll-netlify-boilerplate/pages/about.md

 #### 2nd Boot Camp and Beyond

-Of course, I'm out of the service and I'm currently bartending to pay the bills.
+Of course, these days I'm out of the service.
+I'm currently bartending to pay the bills and I'm studying web development as much as possible.
 I've discovered the self-taught engineering movement and I've dove right in.
-First with Bloc, and I'm now continuing to learn on my own through a variety of ways.
+I started with Bloc coding bootcamp and it continues on with udemy courses, online tutorials, meetups, and even Twitter.
 Visit my [GitHub](http://www.github.com/chupacabreh) to see what I am working on, check out my [blog](/blog/) or [twitter](http://www.twitter.com/chupacabreh)!
 Thanks for reading!

 <small>This project is maintained by <a href="https://www.danurbanowicz.com" rel="noopener">Dan Urbanowicz</a>.
 View the repo on <a href="https://github.com/danurbanowicz/jekyll-netlify-boilerplate" rel="noopener">Github</a></small>